whoisusmanali/HomeValueAI/README.md

   - Designed with **HTML**, **CSS**, and **Bootstrap** for responsive and user-friendly interfaces.
   - Integrated interactive elements and form validations for enhanced user experience.
 - **Hosting**:
-  - Deployed on **Render**, offering scalable and reliable cloud infrastructure.
+  - Deployed on **Microsoft Azure**, offering scalable and reliable cloud infrastructure.
   - Configured continuous integration and deployment pipelines for streamlined updates.

 **Security and Performance:**